Gallbladder 25 is the 25th point along the primary acupuncture channel of the Gallbladder, or Leg Shaoyang channel. It is also the:

 For people who can’t catch their breath, as in asthma, I might use this point with Kidney 4 where the patient suffered from Kidney Qi deficiency.

 The Kidneys provide the Yang needed by the Spleen to enable it to digest food, to transform and transport nourishment round the body.

-This point strongly supports that, along with other points such as Mingmen the Gate of Fire.
+This point strongly supports Kidney Yang, along with other points such as Mingmen the Gate of Fire.

-Please don't be tempted to use this point if you are untrained in acupuncture.
-It can be quite deep, it's round your back so it is not easy to control either the angle or depth of insertion, and there are many things that could go wrong.
+Please don’t be tempted to use this point if you are untrained in acupuncture.
+It can be quite deep, it’s round your side towards your back so it is not easy to control either the angle or depth of insertion, and there are many things that could go wrong.

 Please see a trained or experienced acupuncturist!
 (And bear in mind that he or she may suggest other points that might be better!)